albertzsigovits/writeups/unifi-udm/README.md

 * Security features are good for the average home user, but those features lack the control of granularity that real power users could use
 * Some of those security features are implemented in the most basic sense (DNS filtering with a simple blocklist, no DNS-over-HTTP or other advanced features)
 * No Anti-DoS module, but Suricata makes up for that
-* No ad-blocking capabilities
+* No ad-blocking, DNS privacy capabilities
-* Suricata is still on version 4.1.8, which is End-of-Life, could use an upgrade
+* Suricata is still on version 4.1.8, which is End-of-Life, could use an upgrade to v5 or v6